4. Ahmad The Japanese: Bady Dalloul on Japan and Belonging

-S.A.: This work draws inspiration from a wide range of sources—the epic Persian manuscript, Book of Kings, and even composition from Japanese prints.
+S.A.: This work draws inspiration from a wide range of sources—the epic Persian manuscript, Book of Kings, and aesthetics from Japanese ukiyo-e prints.
 Where did your inspiration come from?

 B.D.: I have been drawing for a long time and my inspiration comes from many different cultural contexts.
 I’m inspired by Persian, Turkish, Indian, Arab manuscripts and ukiyo-e prints.

 S.A.: Did you make this book in Japan?

 Insun Woo: This book is some sort of continuation of Scrapbook (2015).
 You collected items like photographs, images, video clips, and text and created a collage book and a film with strong references to Hiroshima and the atomic bomb.
 How did Scrapbook come about?